 Nkem Ifejika

-broadcast journalist, film producer, event moderator
+broadcast journalist, film and tv producer, event moderator, entrepreneur

 I speak to among others, Romesh Ranganathan and my childhood friend Babou Ceesay, to try and figure out what to do.
 Listen here!